 Business magazines tend to be a little hit and miss but Nathan Chan’s Foundr Magazine is next level.
 Over the past few years he’s managed to secure interviews with Richard Branson, Ariana Huffington, Seth Godin, Tony Robbins and Gary Vaynerchuk to name a few.
 The magazine doesn’t just promise ‘talks, tips, and tools you need to build a game-changing business’ – it actually delivers.

 If you’ve been reading the Swish blog for any period of time, you’re already convinced about the power of blogging for your business.
-But you’re busy, you’re ‘not a writer’, and you just don’t have the time or resources to commit to it.
-Enter Anfernee and his team at SCM. $650/month will get you four high-quality, well-researched blog posts.
-Which is a bargain when you consider how much your time is worth and how long it takes you to write blog posts for you, at a very competitive rate.
+But you’re busy, you’re ‘not a writer’, and you just don’t have the time or resources to commit to it – right?
+Then you should head to Copify.
+They got a big team of Australian copywriters, all ready to write blog posts for you, at a very competitive rate.